Madison Activist Calendar from 3/3/2014

 Each Thurs. of the month.
 7:00 pm Redamte Café (449 State St.) Madison Socrates Café!
 Join us for philosophical dialogue (not debate) using the Socratic method of question and answer.
 What is right and wrong?
 What is truth?
 What is love?
 What is self?
 What’s it all about?
 Info? #257-8869 or email@example.com

 First and Third Thurs. of every month.
 7:00 pm Motherfools Coffeehouse (1101 Williamson St.).
 East Timor Action Network (ETAN) meeting.
 Info? #244-4563 or

 First Sat. each month 2:00 pm UW-Madison Library Mall (700 Block of State St.) Madison Food Not Bombs!
 Madison Food Not Bombs is a collective of volunteers who cook and share free vegan & vegetarian meals as a protest against war & poverty.
 To volunteer contact: firstname.lastname@example.org

-Each Sunday 6:00 pm UW-Madison Memorial Union (check Today in the Union TITU for exact location) Meeting for Street Pulse, Madison’s Homeless newspaper.
+Each Sunday.
+3:30 pm 333 W. Dayton St. Meeting for Street Pulse, Madison’s Homeless newspaper.
 Street Pulse engages and challenges various aspects and issues regarding homelessness and poverty.
-Info? #920-810-0972 or visit: http://www.madisonstreetpulse.org/index.php.
+Info? #920-810-0972 or visit: www. streetpulsenews.org

 First Sun. of the Month.
 12:00 Noon – 3:00 pm Madison Infoshop (1019 Williamson St.) Prison Pen Pals.
 Join us to write correspondence and messages of solidarity to prisoners, some of who are political and all of who are subject to a broken in-justice system.
 We’ll provide stamped envelopes and snacks.
 Info? #262-9036